MakhmoodSodikov/cau-machine-learning-course/README.md

 # cau-machine-learning-course
 CAU Machine Learning Course Repository

-This is the repositort for official Machine Learning Course at Central Asian University.
+This is the repository for official Machine Learning Course at Central Asian University.

-Out materials based on free and open coursewares, including esteemed Girafe-AI foundation and MIT and Harvard University OpenCourseWare organizations.
+Out materials based on free and open coursewares, including esteemed Girafe-AI foundation, MIT and Harvard University OpenCourseWare organizations.

 ## Course layout